LLNL/RAJA/docs/sphinx/user_guide/tutorial/permuted-layout.rst

 Example Code
 ^^^^^^^^^^^^^^^^^^^

-A complete working example that runs the batched matrix-multiplication computation for both layouts and various RAJA execution policies is located in the file ``RAJA/examples/tut_batched-matrix-multiply.cpp``.
+Complete working examples that run the batched matrix-multiplication computation for both layouts and various RAJA execution policies is located in the file ``RAJA/examples/tut_batched-matrix-multiply.cpp``.
 It compares the execution run times of the two layouts using three RAJA back-ends